Jonathan0137/Pawsup/README.md

 ## Installation

 ## Contribution
-This project is currently not accepting pull requests.
-Updates will be provided when collaboration becomes available.
+Thank you for your interest.
+Unfortunately, this project is currently not open to collaborations.
+Updates will be provided in the future if collaboration becomes available.

 ## Project Status
 Currently under development.